spxak1/weywot/guides/lazybootscreen.md

 **Note**: This adds a good 2-3 seconds to the boot time, compared to the grey screen.

+Video of what it looks like (with encryption): https://youtu.be/Etj3wdG5NIY

 This is what it looks like:

 ![Boot Screen](../assets/bootscreen.jpg)